 At first, you might not think there’s much that stands out about the Khao Manee.
 After all, it’s just a white cat, right?

 Where is your favorite cat breed from?
+Have you ever visited the country where your cat’s ancestors first appeared?
 Let us know in the comments below!